SY Morning: Acquisition for the British National Antarctic Expedition

 Morgenen was a Norwegian whaling ship, built in 1871 by Svend Foyn of Tønsberg, Norway.
 In 1901 she was purchased as a relief ship for the British National Antarctic Expedition for £3,880.
 In September 1901, she sailed from Norway to England where she was refitted and renamed Morning, the same name translated into English.

 Ships' company

-The officers that set sail from London in 1902 were: Captain William Colbeck RNR; Rupert G. England, First Officer; Lieutenant E.R.G.R.
-Evans RN, Second Officer; Gerald Doorly RNR, Third Officer; Sub-Lieutenant G.F.A.
+The officers that set sail from London in 1902 were: Captain William Colbeck RNR; Rupert G. England, first officer; Lieutenant E.R.G.R.
+Evans RN, second officer; Gerald Doorly RNR, third officer; Sub-Lieutenant G.F.A.
 Mulock RN, fourth officer; Doctor G.A.
 Davidson; J.D.
-Morrison, Chief Engineer; and F. L. Maitland-Somerville and Neville Pepper, both midshipmen.
+Morrison, chief engineer; and F. L. Maitland-Somerville and Neville Pepper, both midshipmen.
 The crew consisted of eight petty officers, nine seamen, and three firemen.
 During the voyages, the people filling these posts sometimes changed.

 London to New Zealand

 Morning sailed from London to Lyttelton, New Zealand via Madeira.
-She left London on 2 July 1902 and arrived in Lyttleton on 16 November the same year.
+She left London on 2 July 1902 and arrived in Lyttelton on 16 November the same year.